soupi/learn-haskell-blog-generator/src/05-glue.md

 - How to work with IO
 - How to import external libraries to process whole directories and create a simple command-line interface
-- How to use a testing framework to write automated tests